Hey Kids (Start Here)

 Volker exhaled, short and incredulous.

-“She likes me,” Rush murmured, his eyes still shut.
+“She likes me,” Rush told the floor.
 “I can tell.”

-“I hope she didn’t put you into renal failure,” Telford murmured, dryly.
-“Come on, sit up.”
+“Let’s hope she didn’t put you into renal failure,” Telford replied.
+“Sit.”

 “Renal failure?”
-Volker repeated, nonplussed, helping Telford pull Rush into a sitting position and then holding him steady while Telford shook the canteen several times.
+Volker echoed, nonplussed.
+He helped Telford pull Rush up, then held him steady while Telford inverted the canteen a few more times.

-“Yeah,” Telford replied.
+“Yeah,” Telford admitted.
 “I did.
-There’s a shit-ton of bicarbonate in here, which you had damn well better drink.”
+There’s a shit-ton of bicarbonate in here, which you’d damn well better drink.”
 His eyes shifted to Volker.
 “Electrical current used to elicit pain also causes intense prolonged skeletal muscle contraction for the duration of the stimulus,” he said shortly.
-“If you’re subjected to it for hours—your muscles become injured and break down, which can fuck over your kidneys if it’s bad enough.”
+“If you’re subjected to it for hours—your muscles are injured enough to break down, which can fuck over your kidneys if it’s bad enough.”

 “Great,” Volker said.
 “How do you know if it’s ‘bad enough’?”